Skip to main content

 two german shepards lunge and bite at one another in the snow

-Instead, use a broom handle or other long object to help separate the dogs.
+Instead, use a broom, chair, or other large object to help separate the dogs.
 Spraying them down with a garden hose or a spray bottle of vinegar solution may also be effective.
-In some cases, physical interference may become necessary, but professional guidance should be sought for those situations.
+Physical interference may sometimes become necessary, but professional guidance should be sought for those situations.

 Gabrielle LaFrank